Spicy Peanut Noodles with Chicken – Easy Main Dish Salad Pantry Recipe

 - 1/4 cup soy sauce

-- 2 tablespoons chili-garlic sauce Sriracha, or to taste
+- 2 tablespoons chili-garlic sauce (Sriracha), to taste (or other hot sauce of choice)

 - 1 tablespoon peeled and grated fresh ginger